top of page

 Elstow Manor Court sessions were also held in this upstairs room.
 In 1554, Thomas Bonyon (John Bunyan's great, great grandfather) was a member of the "homage" (presiding jury) when his wife was fined 1 penny for 'breaking the assize of ale'.
 She also appears on nearly all of this court's subsequent records for committing further offences involving the sale of ale or bread!
 Two years after the 1539 Dissolution Act, the Green and Abbey were leased to Edmund Harvey, whose daughter, Isabel, subsequently married Sir Humphrey Radcliffe.
 In 1553, Edward V gave Radcliffe the former Abbey's estate with all its manorial rights.
 Sir Humphrey died just 13 years later.
 In 1616, his son Edward sold the estate to Sir Thomas Hillersden, who built a grand manor house named Elstow Place, incorporating walls from the former inner cloister.

-Get Directions to Moot Hall
+Get Directions To Moot Hall

 Share This Ghost Hunt